 Browser Fingerprinting

-Your mobile browser may be handing out much more than you think.
-You can visit sites like Webkay, Panopticlick, or Click to test out what kinds of information your browser makes available to any websites you visit.
+Your mobile browser may be handing out much more information than you think.
+You can visit sites like Webkay and Cover Your Tracks (formerly Panopticlick) to test out the kinds of information your browser makes available to the websites you visit.

-What Information Does Your Web Browser ShareAn infographic with information on the various types of data your web browser may share with other parties.
+What Information Does Your Web Browser ShareAn infographic with information on the variety of data your web browser may share with other parties.

-Even though a lot of this information doesn’t mean much by itself, the problem is that the combination of this data can give your browser a unique fingerprint that allows websites to identify you.
+Even though a lot of this information doesn’t mean much by itself, the combination of this data can give your browser a unique fingerprint that compromises your online privacy and allows websites to identify you.

 Similar to how the unique lines and dips of a human fingerprint can be matched to a single individual, the small pieces of information that servers can gather about your browser and device can be used to identify you as a unique user.